 In which safari will we see the animals the closest?

 Another common question when deciding where to go on safari is whether to go to Kenya or Tanzania.
-We will be able to see the animals up close in Kenya, specifically in the Lemek Conservancy Area in the Maasai Mara.
+We will be able to see the animals up close in Kenya, specifically in the Lemek Conservation Area in the Maasai Mara.
 This is due to the regulations governing National Parks, which the Lemek Conservation Area does not have.
-As this is an area where masais still live, they can move freely throughout the area.
+As this is an area where masai still live, they can move freely throughout the area.
 This means that if you see a lion 200 meters away in the Serengeti and there is no track to bring you closer, you will have to see it with binoculars.
 On the other hand, in Lemek, if we see a lion 200 meters away, we can approach it by leaving the track where we are driving.

 In Tanzania, at Lake Manyara, by chance or not, we saw many elephants and giraffes up close, as well as the lionesses we have explained above.
 The elephants would come up to the car and eat next to us.